Emir-Acikgoz-50/datascience/portfolio/data_preprocessing/data_exploration.md

 ![General overview customer 125](https://github.com/Rikku77/datascience/blob/master/portfolio/data_preprocessing/images/overview_125.png)

+Both of the weekday barchart and line chart visualizations would eventually lead to the use of features like: the month, the day of the week and whether a day fell on a holiday or not.
+Also, to effectively use these features, it was necessary to use a model like multivariate linear regression.

 <h2>Google Trends</h2>

 Among the exploration of the main datasets, i also used google trends to explore whether the use of certain search terms has some correlation with the amount of packages (***see notebook 4***).
 Because December was quite an irregular month, i decided to use certain terms related to certain events with pytrends.